 The rates above are only available to bank customers who link a checking account to their money market accounts.
 We've listed a few banks as examples of typical relationship rate policies:

 Fifth Third Bank: Any Fifth Third checking account other than a Basic Checking or Express Banking account will double your money market account rate, but Fifth Third's rates may be lower if you live in certain areas.

-TD Bank: TD's relationship rate requires you to arrange an automatic transfer of $50 or more from a linked TD checking account.
-On balances at least $2,000, this improves the money market rate by 0.05%.
-Lower balances get a better rate as well, going up to 0.05% from 0.03%.
+TD Bank: TD Bank's relationship rate requires you to arrange an automatic transfer of $50 or more from a linked TD Bank checking account.
+On balances of at least $25,000, this doubles your interest rate.
+Lower balances get a better rate as well.

 Online-only banks offer higher average rates on savings accounts and high-yield checking compared to brick-and-mortar banks, so it's no surprise that their money market accounts offer better APYs as well.

-In general, we found that money market accounts at standard brick-and-mortar banks are similar to regular savings accounts, except that they offer better rates at the cost of higher account fees and higher minimum balance requirements.
-However, the opposite is true online: the interest rates on money market accounts at online-only banks tend to be higher than those on brick-and-mortar banks, but lower than rates for online savings accounts.
-You can also use our tool to compare money market account rates at different banks and credit unions.
+In general, we found that money market accounts at standard brick-and-mortar banks are similar to regular savings accounts, except that they often offer better rates at the cost of higher account fees and higher minimum balance requirements.
+However, the opposite is true online: The interest rates on money market accounts at online-only banks tend to be higher than those at brick-and-mortar banks, but lower than rates for online savings accounts.

 Relationship rates are one of the big benefits to opening a brick-and-mortar money market account.
 If you already have a checking account at a traditional bank, it might be more beneficial to open a money market account there than at a new bank, since you'd have to open an additional checking account to improve on the money market rate.